Mitch Richling: Electronics FAQ

 Note some of these comments also apply to low-end A-brand gear too – much of that stuff is simply rebranded B-brand gear to start with.

-I have other hobbies: photography, postage stamp collecting, watercolor painting, R/C models, drawing, video games, astronomy, lock picking, etc… The work surface I use for that stuff is by largest work surface:
+I have other hobbies: photography, postage stamp collecting, watercolor painting, R/C models, drawing, video games, astronomy, lock picking, etc… The work surface I use for that stuff is my largest work surface:

 I frequently use it for the "cleaner" parts of final project assembly for larger projects.
 For things that might get messy, I tend to use my soldering station.